I am on a Leave of Absence until Spring 2024. I look forward to connecting with you when I resume work duties in spring.

 B.A.
 Anthropology (New York University), M.A.
 Anthropology (UC Berkeley), Ph.D.
 Anthropology (UC Berkeley)

 I discovered my love of anthropology by accident.
 I took an anthropology course in college to satisfy a graduation requirement, and I soon realized that anthropology allowed me to better understand myself and the world around me.
 I was hooked!
 I changed my major to anthropology at the end of that semester, and I went on to complete additional graduate degrees in anthropology.
-Since that very first course, I have been committed to sharing anthropology with others, and I have taught anthropology in California community colleges for fourteen years.
+Since that very first course, I have been committed to sharing anthropology with others, and I have taught anthropology in California community colleges for fifteen years.

 I believe every student has the ability to thrive and succeed in my courses, and I am there to provide each student the support they need to do so.
 Working together, we will explore humanity in the past, present, and future.